Israr-11/HealthTrackerBackend/README.md

 ### ORM
 - **Exposed ORM**
   Exposed is a Kotlin-based ORM that provides a type-safe way to interact with the database.
-It allows for seamless database operations while ensuring safety and readability.

 ### Build Tool
 - **Maven**